General thesis criteria

 In addition to the above, the following DTC or degree program specific guidelines are given.

 - The typical number of research articles in a compilation based thesis is at least three (3) (in particular in the field of clinical medicine and dentistry) but there may be variations with good reasons.

 - One of the research articles in a compilation thesis with at least three research articles may be a systematic review or equivalent review comparable with an original article generating new scientific knowledge.

-- The doctoral student must be the first (primary) author in one retained research article.
-In another research article, the doctoral student must be the first author alone or co-author with equal contribution.
-In all other research articles, the doctoral student may be one of the authors without the first position if his or her contribution is sufficient considering the entirety of the thesis work.
+- The doctoral researcher must be the first (primary) author in one retained research article.
+In another research article, the doctoral researcher must be the first author alone or co-author with equal contribution.
+In all other research articles, the doctoral researcher may be one of the authors without the first position if his or her contribution is sufficient considering the entirety of the thesis work.

 - If a thesis comprises only one article, it shall be of outstanding scientific quality and be published or accepted for publication in a highest quality JUFO-3-level journal (such as New England Journal of Medicine, Lancet, JAMA, Nature, Science or Cell).
 Additionally, the doctoral researcher must have a central role (usually the primary author) in the publication.

 DTC for Human Sciences

 Doctoral training committee for Human Sciences has given general guidelines for integrative chapter in compilation thesis.